-

 Your Label

-The first Kenduskeag Stream Canoe Race is held on May 21, 1967.
-Thirty two boats are entered in the inaugural race with fifty one paddlers registered; Sam Stoddard and Jim Robbins finish with the overall best time of 2:52:53 in the 2-Man Canoe class. -
+The first Kenduskeag Stream Canoe Race was held on May 21, 1967.
+Thirty two boats were launched in the inaugural race with fifty one paddlers registered; Sam Stoddard and Jim Robbins finished with the overall best time of 2:52:53 in the 2-Man Canoe class. -

 May 21 1967